lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Acknowledgments

 \section{Acknowledgments}

-Cattaneo gratefully acknowledges financial support from the National Science Foundation through grant SES-1947805 and from the National Institute of Health (R01 GM072611-16), and Jansson gratefully acknowledges financial support from the National Science Foundation through grant SES-1947662 and the research support of CREATES.
+The authors thank the reviewers of the \textit{Journal of Open Source Software} (JOSS), who provided valuable feedback to improve our \texttt{R} package.
+Cattaneo gratefully acknowledges financial support from the National Science Foundation through grants SES-1947805, DMS-2210561, and SES-2241575, and from the National Institute of Health (R01 GM072611-16).
+Jansson gratefully acknowledges financial support from the National Science Foundation through grant SES-1947662.